Eustace Grenier: Origins

 Susan B. Edgington in Albert of Aachen (2007) agrees with this analysis.
 She writes that Eustace Grenier probably came from Beaurain-Château in the County of Saint-Pol.

-Eustace Grenier is quoted under the names "Granarius [Garnier]" and mentioned "Flemish from Therouanne" on the website Medieval Lands.

 In the Kingdom of Jerusalem

 One of the most important lords of the Kingdom of Jerusalem

 Eustace became one of the most trusted officials of the younger brother of Eustace III of Boulogne, Baldwin I of Jerusalem.
 His participation in the Third Battle of Ramla in August 1105 was the first recorded event of his life in the Kingdom of Jerusalem.
 Baldwin appointed him and Pagan of Haifa to start negotiations with Bertrand of Toulouse, William Jordan of Cerdanya and Tancred, the regent of Antioch, about the organization of a conference where they could resolve their conflicts.
 The crusader leaders assembled near Tripoli and reached a compromise in June 1109.
 Their reconciliation enabled their united armies to force the defenders of Tripoli to surrender on 26 June.

 Baldwin I granted Caesarea to Eustace before September 1110.
 Eustace also received Sidon, which was captured by the united forces of Baldwin I and Sigurd I of Norway on 5 December.
 He participated in Baldwin I's military campaigns against Shaizar in 1111.
 In the same year, he financed the building of siege machines during the unsuccessful siege of Tyre.

 The lordships of Caesarea and Sidon and his wife's dowry made Eustace the most powerful noblemen in the entire kingdom.
 He also had preeminent position in the royal council.
 He was one of the four secular lords to attend the legislative assembly that Baldwin I's successor, Baldwin II of Jerusalem, and Warmund, Patriarch of Jerusalem held at Nablus on 16 January 1120.
 The assembly passed decrees that regulated the collection and spending of tithes and ordered the persecution of adultery, procuring, homosexuality, bigamy and sexual relations between Christians and Muslims.